 the criminal justice system.

-the due process model equally favours all citizens, even the criminally accused, by
+process model because the due process model equally favours all citizens, even the

-securing their rights and freedom.
-Due process model assures that all individuals rights
+criminally accused, by securing their rights and freedom.
+Due process model assures that

 Law enforcement agencies generally prefer the crime control model.
 They treat arrested as